conductiveai/catalyst-unity-sdk/README.md

 If you want to integrate **ConductiveUnitySDK** into your Unity game development project, this step-by-step guide will help you install the package into Unity.

-### Events

-`Capture`

-- Capture an event.
-This is the most important and frequently used Frame function.

-`Alias`

-- Create an alias, which Frame will use to link two distinct_id going forward (not retroactively).
-Multiple aliases can map to the same original ID, but not vice-versa.

-`Identify`

-- Identify a user with a unique ID instead of a Frame randomly generated distinct_id.
-If the method is never called, then unique visitors will be identified by a UUID generated the first time they visit the site.

-`ScreenView`

-- This method to track when the user views a specific screen in your game.
-You can pass new properties.

 ## Requirements

 Before we begin, make sure you have the following: